-The Human Rights Program Funding (formerly the Human Rights Initiative) is seeking proposals for human rights events for Spring 2014.
-Another competition will be run during the Spring 2014 semester to fund programs for Fall 2014.
+The Human Rights Program Funding (formerly the Human Rights Initiative) is seeking proposals for human rights events for Fall 2014.
+Another competition will be run during the Fall 2014 semester to fund programs for Spring 2015.

 Formerly known as the Human Rights Initiative, this program has funded speakers, films, workshops, art exhibits and theatrical productions.
 Applications will be accepted from university departments, faculty, student groups, institutes and cultural centers from all UConn campuses.